pepstock-org/Charba/readme.md

     * add some methods to `LegendLabelItem` class in order to manage text as HTML.
     * add new Html legend builder options (globally and per chart instance)
     * add `LegendTextCallback` interface to manage text of legend as HTML
+ * create `DefaultPlugin` enumeration with CHART.JS default plugin ids.
+     * add `isForcedlyDisabled` and `setEnabled` methods into `Plugins` configuration and options object in order to manage `DefaultPlugin` instances.
+ * add capability to `TilesFactory` to use `PointStyle` instances as shapes for new tiles.

 ### Fixed Bugs